dandi/dandi-archive/doc/design/zarr-manifests.md

   It could be "cheap" if we rely on prior manifest + changes (new files with checksums) or DELETEs.
 But it would require 'fsck' style re-check and possibly "fixing" the version.
 Fragile since there would be no state to describe some prior state of Zarr to "checksum" it.

-* To not change DB model, to not breed zarr specific DB model fields, rely on `metadata.digest.dandi:dandi-zarr-checksum` for Zarr checksum.
+* To not change DB model too much, to not breed zarr specific DB model fields, rely on `metadata.digest.dandi:dandi-zarr-checksum` for Zarr checksum.
   - Add `zarr_checksum` to `Zarr` model, but it must be just a convenience duplicate of the checksum in the metadata.
 But then some return of the API would need to be adjusted to return this dedicated `zarr_checksum` in addition to value in `metadata`
   - We mint new asset when metadata changes, so new asset is produced when metadata record with a new version of Zarr (new checksum) is provided
     - we verify that checksum is consistent with the the `checksum` of zarr_id provided